 At under an hour by car, Granbury, a quiet neighborhood set in the larger metropolitan area of Dallas-Forth Worth, is a perfect day excursion if you want to get away from the hustle and bustle of Forth Worth for a few hours.

-Granbury, home to a thriving cultural community.
-You’ll find a great selection of galleries, workshops, live musical events such as Granbury Live and even hosts an opera theater.
+Home to a thriving cultural community, there’s a lot to do in Granbury.
+You’ll find a great selection of galleries, workshops, live musical events such as Granbury Live and even an opera theater.

 The Bridge Street History Center Museum, the Hood County Jail and Museum, and the Granbury Historic Railroad Depot are well worth a visit to learn about the fascinating history of Granbury and its surroundings.